jnsebgosselin/gwhat/docs/create_project.rst

 Project Management in GWHAT
 ===============================================

-This document shows how to create and open existing projects in GWHAT.
+This document shows how to create, open and manage existing projects in GWHAT.
 Data are managed in GWHAT by project.
 This means that all input and output files relative to a particular project are stored in a common folder, hereafter referred to as the :term:`project folder`.
 This file management system allows to easily backup